orxfun/orx-parallel/docs/using_wasm.md

 ## Step 4: Keep algorithm modules pure Rust

 Place heavy compute logic in internal modules and avoid wasm-specific code there.
+These functions can be implemented in `my-wasm-project/crate/src/algorithm.rs` for instance, or a separate dependency crate.

 This keeps algorithm code testable and reusable.